maxpat78/Hidcon/README.md

 HIDCON
 ======

-A tiny C utility for Windows.
+A tiny utility for Windows.

-Invoked from Windows shell, it can launch a console program hiding the console itself.
+Invoked from Windows shell, it can launch a console program hiding the console itself and optionally redirecting STDIN and STDERR to a file.

 Syntax
 ======

-    HIDCON <cmd> [parameters]
+    HIDCON [-o redir.txt] <cmd> [parameters]

-* The code is given to the Public Domain. *
+The code is given to the Public Domain.